 Degree/Major Program: A degree program and major consists of a specified set of courses focused on a designated disciplinary or interdisciplinary area.
-Georgia State offers bachelor’s, master’s, and doctorate degrees.
+Georgia State offers associates, bachelors, masters, and doctorate degrees.

-The review of new degree/major program proposals at the university and system levels requires the development of two documents: 1) a program prospectus and 2) the formal proposal.
+The review of new degree/major program proposals at the university and system levels requires the development of two documents: 1) a preliminary proposal (optional) and 2) the full proposal.

-The approval process for proposals consists of the steps below.
+The approval process for preliminary or full proposals consists of the steps below.

-- Proposals should be considered and approved by the originating academic department.
-Approval by the departments at this stage, including any formal vote, should be noted as specified in the program proposal.
+- Materials should be considered and approved by the originating academic department.
+Approval by the departments at this stage, including any formal vote, should be noted as specified in the documents.

-- Proposals require the approval of the dean of the college responsible for the administration of the new program.
-Individual colleges may elect to require that proposals first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
-Approval at this stage, including any formal vote, should be noted as specified in the program proposal.
+- Preliminary and full program proposals require the approval of the dean of the college responsible for the administration of the new program.
+Individual colleges may elect to require that program documents first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
+Approval at this stage, including any formal vote, should be noted as specified in the program documents.

-<li >The Provost, on behalf of the President, will then make the decision on whether to forward the proposal for the new degree program or major to the Board or Regents.
-If the Provost’s recommendation is positive, the Vice Provost will submit the proposal prospectus to the USG office (Assistant Vice Chancellor for Academic Programs) via the designated online process.
+- The Provost, on behalf of the President, will then make the decision on whether to forward the preliminary/full proposal for the new degree program or major to the Board or Regents.
+If the Provost’s recommendation is positive, the Vice Provost will submit to the USG office (Assistant Vice Chancellor for Academic Programs) via the designated online process.

 - Preliminary proposals will be shared with all system institutions and an affiliated system academic committee similar to practices that occur with a full, one-step proposal (see 8 below).
 After the review has concluded, an institution will be sent notification indicating whether a formal proposal is invited.
 If this is the case, the college and unit will be notified that they may proceed with the development and submission of the full proposal.